-Table 63.
+Table 102.
 0x2C CTRL_REG3 register (Read/Write)

-Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 - - WAKE_LNDPRT - WAKE_FF_MT 0 IPOL PP_OD
+Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 FIFO_GATE WAKE_TRANS WAKE_LNDPRT WAKE_PULSE WAKE_FF_MT 0 IPOL PP_OD

-Bit(s) Field Description 7-6 - Could be 0 or 1.
-5 WAKE_LNDPRT Wake from Orientation interrupt 0 Orientation function is bypassed in SLEEP mode. (default) 1 Orientation function interrupt can wake up system 4 - Could be 0 or 1.
-3 WAKE_FF_MT Wake from Freefall/Motion interrupt 0 Freefall/Motion function is bypassed in SLEEP mode. (default) 1 Freefall/Motion function interrupt can wake up 2 0 1 IPOL Interrupt polarity Selects the polarity of the interrupt signals.
+Bit(s) Field Description 7 FIFO_GATE FIFO Gate 0 FIFO gate is bypassed. (default) FIFO is flushed upon the system mode transitioning from WAKE to SLEEP mode or from SLEEP to WAKE mode.
+1 The FIFO input buffer is blocked when transitioning from WAKE to SLEEP mode or from SLEEP to WAKE mode, until the FIFO is flushed.
+Although the system transitions from WAKE to SLEEP or from SLEEP to WAKE-the contents of the FIFO buffer are preserved, and new data samples are ignored until the FIFO is emptied by the host application.
+If the FIFO_GATE bit is set to 1 and the FIFO buffer is not emptied before the arrival of the next sample, then the FGERR bit in the SYS_MOD register (0x0B) will be asserted.
+The FGERR bit remains asserted as long as the FIFO buffer remains un-emptied.
+Emptying the FIFO buffer clears the FGERR bit in the SYS_MOD register.
+6 WAKE_TRANS Wake from Transient interrupt 0 Transient function is bypassed in SLEEP mode. (default) 1 Transient function interrupt can wake up system 5 WAKE_LNDPRT Wake from Orientation interrupt 0 Orientation function is bypassed in SLEEP mode. (default) 1 Orientation function interrupt can wake up system 4 WAKE_PULSE Wake from Pulse interrupt 0 Pulse function is bypassed in SLEEP mode. (default) 1 Pulse function interrupt can wake up system Wake from Freefall/Motion interrupt Wake_FF_MT Wake from Freefall/Motion interrupt Freefall/Motion function is bypassed in SLEEP mode. (default) Freefall/Motion function interrupt can wake up 0 Freefall/Motion function is bypassed in SLEEP mode. (default) 2 0 1 IPOL Interrupt polarity Selects the polarity of the interrupt signals.
 When IPOL is 0 (default value), any interrupt event is signaled with a logical 0.
+0 ACTIVE low (default) 1 ACTIVE high

+Table 103.
+CTRL_REG3 register (Continued)

-0 ACTIVE low (default) 1 ACTIVE high 0 PP_OD Push-Pull/Open-Drain selection on interrupt padConfigures the interrupt pins to Push-Pull or to Open-Drain mode.The Open-Drain configuration can be used for connecting multiple interrupt signals on the same interrupt line.0Push-Pull (default)1Open Drain
+Push-Pull/Open-Drain selection on interrupt pad Configures the interrupt pins to Push-Pull or to Open-Drain mode.
+0 PP_OD The Open-Drain configuration can be used for connecting multiple interrupt signals on the same interrupt line.
+0 Push-Pull (default) 1 Open Drain

-6.9.4 0x2D: CTRL_REG4 Interrupt Enable register (Read/Write)
+6.12.4 0x2D: CTRL_REG4 Interrupt Enable register (Read/Write)